 From Westminster Bridge, I recommend hopping on a City Cruises Boat Tour down the River Thames and getting off at the Tower of London.
 This historic castle is located on the north bank of the River Thames in central London.
 Inside you will see the Crown Jewels and hear stories of the years when the castle was used as a prison!
 By this point you will probably be hungry for lunch.
 You can grab a quick fish and chips and a cider at Liberty Bounds, a large pub just up the street from the Tower of London but be back by 3:30 as the last Beefeater guided tour leaves then.
 The Beefeater guided tour is a must as they are very animated and entertaining!

 The Shard is a 95-storey skyscraper in Southwark, London.
 Standing at 1,016 ft, it is the tallest building in Western Europe.
-The tower’s privately owned observation deck, View From The Shard, is the perfect place to take in breathtaking views of London, especially after a long day of sightseeing.
+The tower’s privately owned observation deck, View From The Shard, is the perfect place to take in breathtaking views, especially after a long day of sightseeing.

 WHAT TO SEE IN LONDON – DAY 2